salemhilal/laurence/README.md

-# meet Laurence
+# Laurence

 A simple cache for offline development.
-Assumes you use  for requests.

 ## in short

-1. install Laurence
+1. install Laurence in your app: `import "laurence";`
 2. make some network requests using [`fetch()`][fetch]
 3. disconnect from the internet
-4. make those same network requests successfully
+4. make those same network requests again successfully

 ## details